 The Anthropocene itself can be spoken of as an object — a ‘hyperobject’.
 Philosopher and literary theorist Timothy Morton introduced the concept of hyperobjects as “things that are huge and, as they say, ‘distributed’ in time and space — that take place over many decades or centuries (or indeed millennia), and … are impossible to point at directly all at once.”
 It can also be spoken of as a ‘boundary object’ in terms of how it is employed in discussion and in work that different people might seek to do together around it (such as an initiative like ClimateCultures).
 Boundary Objects — which can be concepts as well as material artefacts — were proposed by Science and Technology Studies scholar Susan Leigh Star, as “objects which are both plastic enough to adapt to local needs and the constraints of the several parties employing them, yet robust enough to maintain a common identity across sites”.
 Both the ubiquity of the Anthropocene and its vagueness or ungraspability as a whole make it useful for discussions that don’t need to come to a final consensus but allow us to do common work in thinking how we might respond.
 And objects are useful for exploring such a concept.
 As sociologist of science Sherry Turkle says “Evocative objects bring philosophy down to earth.
 When we focus on objects, physicians and philosophers, psychologists and designers, artists and engineers are able to find common ground in everyday experience.”

 Objects, then, are good to think with, and the Anthropocene is perhaps above all an imaginative project — one that challenges us through its scale in time and space and culture, that requires responses that are somehow grounded in our realities as well as reaching beyond them.
 And objects offer an imaginative tool that somehow sits in our hands and simultaneously extends beyond them.
-In his blog post, Object-based Learning in the Anthropocene, Martin talks about the thinking behind creating the Museum with his Human Geography in the Anthropocene students.
+In his inaugural blog post, Object-based Learning in the Anthropocene, Martin talks about the thinking behind creating the Museum with his Human Geography in the Anthropocene students.
 And in his second post, Centrifugal Stories in the Anthropocene, he introduces our latest selection of objects with a common interest in what different human relationships with flora and fauna tell us about this new planetary age.

 There will be more to say about objects — and we hope the Museum will spark responses from ClimateCultures members and others — but the objects themselves have plenty to say.

-Inside the Museum of the Anthropocene you will find an initial selection of eight objects contributed by previous students on the course, and we will be adding a selection of the 2022 cohort from the Human Geography in the Anthropocene module soon.
+Inside the Museum of the Anthropocene you will find our first 14 objects so far — and more will be added each year.
 Please do leave a comment on any of the objects that particularly interest you — or comment below on any aspect of the Museum project or the relevance of material culture to our understanding of the Anthropocene.

-We’re also building a Museum of the Anthropocene Glossary, which we will add soon, to highlight some of the many terms and concepts that we use to talk about this planetary age and how our material cultures shed light on its complexities and challenges.
+We’ve also added an Anthropocene Glossary, to highlight some of the many terms and concepts that we use to talk about this new age and how our material cultures shed light on its complexities and challenges.